World’s Highest Train Journey: Beijing to Lhasa via Xian

 Detail Itinerary.

-• Day 01 Arrive Kathmandu and transfer to hotel
+• Day 01 Arrive in Kathmandu and Transfer to Hotel

-• Upon arrival at the airport you will be welcomed by our office representatives who will the transfer you to the hotel in Kathmandu.
+• Upon arrival at the airport, you will be warmly welcomed by our office representatives, who will transfer you to your hotel in Kathmandu.

-• Day 02 After breakfast, proceed for sightseeing tour visiting famous highlights of Kathmandu and Obtain Tibet Visa.
+• After breakfast, proceed for a sightseeing tour of the famous highlights of Kathmandu and complete the formalities to obtain your Tibet visa.

-Zometimes referred to as “Little Tibet”, Boudhanath is still the best place in the Kathmandu Valley to observe traditional Tibetan lifestyle.
-The shrine is surrounded by houses of Lamas or Buddhist priests .There are various Tibetan monasteries surrounding Boudhanath Ztupa as it is the focal point of Tibetan Buddhism in Nepal.
-Boudhanath is a UNEZCO world heritage site, and a destination not to be missed while traveling in Nepal.
+Often referred to as “Little Tibet,” Boudhanath remains one of the best places in the Kathmandu Valley to observe traditional Tibetan culture.
+The area is surrounded by monasteries and homes of lamas (Buddhist priests), making it a focal point of Tibetan Buddhism in Nepal.
+The stupa is also a UNESCO World Heritage Site and a must-visit destination.

 Lhasa:

-Lhasa has always remained the cultural, political and economic centre of Tibet.
-The city of Lhasa lies on the north bank of the Lhasa River, a tributary of the Yarlung Tsangpo River, at an altitude of 3,700 meters.
-Covering an area of 544 sq kilometers and lying at an altitude of 3660 meters, Lhasa is the capital of the Tibet Autonomous Region.
-The city has a history of over 13 centuries and is synonymous with Tibetan culture and heritage.
+Lhasa has long been the cultural, political, and economic center of Tibet.
+Situated on the northern bank of the Lhasa River—a tributary of the Yarlung Tsangpo River—the city lies at an altitude of approximately 3,660 meters (12,008 feet).
+Covering an area of about 544 square kilometers, Lhasa is the capital of the Tibet Autonomous Region and boasts a rich history spanning over 1,300 years.
+It remains deeply synonymous with Tibetan culture, spirituality, and heritage.

 • Day 04 Sightseeing tour of Sera Monastery, Jokhang Temple and Barkhor square

-• AM: Breakfast at hotel.
-An experienced guide will take you on a full day tour.
+• Morning: Breakfast at the hotel.
+An experienced guide will accompany you on a full-day sightseeing tour.

 Trip Details